Mcilhaggis/tetris-3D-R3F/README.md

 blocks must fall from a specified height - done
-Blcoks cannot be placed where another exists - done once the blocks hit the ground level they cannot be moved - done once the blocks hits the top of another block that is placed they cannot be moved - done
+Blcoks cannot be placed where another exists - done once the blocks hit the ground level they cannot be moved - done once the blocks hits the top of another block that is placed they cannot be moved

 once a block is locked, generate a new one when a line of blocks are made it must be removed